adityapalnitkar/adityapalnitkar.github.io/_posts/2017-2-19-Week-Five.md

 ## What’s my experience of the class? ##

 The class material is getting slightly more difficult, in my opinion.
 I was a bit lost when we covered lambdas/closures.
 The quiz questions are always based off examples from class and my streak of 5s on the quizzes was broken at the start of last week.
-I spent some time this weekend reading the class notes and looking over the code again to make these topics clearer.
+I spent some time this weekend reading the class notes and looking over the code again to clarify these topics.

 ## Tip of the week ##